Sonic Vista Studios: Background

 A few songs from Sounds from Nowheresville by the Ting Tings were written/recorded at Sonic Vista Studios in 2011.
-Other A-list artists also include Swedish House Mafia, David Guetta, Akon, Taio Cruz, Ne-Yo, Mousse T, Ms. Dynamite, Idris Elba, 50 Cent, Ester Dean, Andy Taylor and Priyanka Chopra.
+Other A-list artists also include Swedish House Mafia, David Guetta, Akon, Taio Cruz, Ne-Yo, Mousse T, Ms. Dynamite, Idris Elba, 50 Cent, Ester Dean and Priyanka Chopra.

 In 2011, Eva Herzigová recorded a Voice over for a Dolce & Gabbana commercial.

 Redfoo from LMFAO worked on his remix for Carly Rae Jepsen's song This Kiss in 2012 and David Guetta, Akon recorded the song Play Hard at Sonic Vista in July 2012.

 Sander Kleinenberg worked on remixes for Katy Perry and Robin Thicke at Sonic Vista in 2013.

 That same year, Sonic Vista mastered the official aftermovie for Ultra Music Festival in Miami.

 Also in 2013, Lena Headey of HBO Game of Thrones recorded a voice over for their DVD collection.

-The 400 year old villa in which the studio is located was previously occupied by the late ibizenco artist Vincent Calbet, knowned for his amazing paintings of mediterranean landscapes and his coloring techniques using striking brushworks.

 It was the first studio to bring Pro Tools HD to Ibiza in 2004 and is the first to have a Pro Tools HDX system on the Island.

 In 2014, Sonic Vista Studios became a writer for the music business column of "Headliner", a music technology lifestyle magazine.